JohanVanslembrouck/corolib/examples/why-coroutines/README.md

 Then I show how we can stay close to the natural style of the first coroutine-less program while solving the disadvantages of this program and its variants using coroutines, while trying to avoid or limit disadvantages.

-Not real remote method invocations (RMIs) are used in the examples.
+No real remote method invocations (RMIs) are used in the examples.
+Instead, the delay that may result of the invocation is simulated by means of a timer.

 ## Case 1: program with if-then-else